aleksskeyDEV/aleksskeyDEV/README.md

 # 🐉About me

-👋 My Name Is Aleks
+👋 My Name Is Alex
 I'm a **Frontend Sofware Engineer.**

 [My LinkedIn profile 🔗](https://www.linkedin.com/in/proggarapsody)